 - To serve, divide the brown sugar mixture between 4 tall glasses.
 Add 1 bottle premium cream soda to each glass, making sure it mixes as you pour.
 Spoon the whipped topping over each and enjoy the sickly sweet treat that is Butterbeer.

 * * *

 And a word about the movies.
 I appreciate them, I am addicted to them, I don’t love them.
 They are one of the only successful complete series ever made, start to finish in a timely manner.
 They have some issues.
 One, they had to be changed to fit the new format, and I miss a lot of the subtleties and minor plot lines/characters.
+(Their biggest failing is hands-down the portrayal of Ginny Weasley, who barely ever speaks and is sad, wooden, and hopelessly serious, not like the Ginny in the book.)
 Two, they were thrown around between directors, and combined with the aging characters and the increasing length of the books, they can be very different, especially in tone and age-appropriateness.
 What they do provide is a stunning display of special effects, a ridiculous cast of famous British actors, and a visual for the alternate world of Harry Potter.
 Watch them if you want, or don’t if you don’t.
 The books are still better.